 Now all that remains to do is ensure that the budgie clock applet knows the correct LC_TIME value.
 This can be done by editing ~/.pam_environment so that LC_TIME is defined as en_MS.UTF-8 after the next login.
 I don't know if everyone has a ~/.pam_environment file, or mine was created through some action I did previously, but its format is simple and easily discovered in case you have to create it "de novo".

 If you don't specifically configure google-chrome to use a webmail client for mailto, it will execute "xdg-email your_default_mailto_client" when you click on a mailto link.
 Your default email client can be set with the command "xdg-settings set default-url-scheme-handler mailto your_default_mailto_client", where your_default_mailto_client in the issued command is the actual name (without the full path) of the desktop file for the client you wish to use.
-At the end of 2016, neither xdg-email nor xdg-settings work under LXQt, but modified versions which do work can be downloaded and installed as described here.
+At the end of 2016, neither xdg-email nor xdg-settings worked under LXQt, but more recent versions have.

 The default display manager in Lubuntu is lightdm.
 The "default display manager" for LXQt is sddm.
 To change the display manager in Lubuntu to sddm and make sure that it is configured properly, issue the command "sudo dpkg-reconfigure sddm" and respond to the questions you will be asked, usually simply by hitting the enter key or using the up/down arrows if necessary.